 Famous for/as Monolithic Pillars, Palaces, Temples and Monasteries, Mauryan Architecture, Ye Dharma Hetu Inscriptions.

-The Buddhist Monuments located at Sanchi in Madhya Pradesh are a manifestation of Heritage of India and they are the oldest stone structures in India.
-Originally commissioned by emperor Ashoka in 3rd century BCE, the Sanchi Stupa is located 46-kilometre north-east of Bhopal.
-Its core was a hemispherical brick structure built over the relics of Buddha and was crowned by the Chatra which symbolizes rank.
-The stupa was vandalized during 2nd century BCE and renovated during the Satavahana Period when the gateways and the balustrade were built and coloured.
+The Buddhist Monuments located at Sanchi in Madhya Pradesh are a manifestation of Heritage of India, and they are the oldest stone structures in India.
+Initially commissioned by emperor Ashoka in 3rd century BCE, the Sanchi Stupa is located 46-kilometre north-east of Bhopal.
+Its core was a hemispherical brick structure built over the relics of Buddha and was crowned by the Chatra which symbolises rank.
+The stupa was vandalised during 2nd century BCE and renovated during the Satavahana Period when the gateways and the balustrade were built and coloured.
 Apart from the Sanchi stupa, several other structures exist here, such as monolithic pillars, temples, palaces and monasteries.
-It remained a major pilgrimage site for the Buddhists till about 12th century AD, after which the religion declined in popularity.
+It remained an important pilgrimage site for the Buddhists till about 12th century AD, after which the religion declined in popularity.